 Piggyvest is regulated by CBN so they have to adhere to this policy.

-I lock 20% of my monthly income with Safelock then I use Target to schedule my house rent and educational expenses.
+I lock monies for business and investment with Safelock then I use Target to schedule my house rent and educational expenses.
 You can copy this model too.

 The most important thing is to save something.
 You can create a Monthly autosave in Piggyvest to credit your Piggybank with at least 10% of your monthly salary.
 Then move the money from your Piggybank to Safelock so that you won’t be able to withdraw it for a given period.